Eyelid Surgery (Blepharoplasty)

 In extreme cases, “Festoons” can develop (enlarged puffy bags of skin) in the lower lids; this condition is usually genetic and requires skin excision.
 Extreme droop or curving out of the lower eyelids, called Ectropion (creating “show” of the sclera, the white portion of the eye) can also be corrected by blepharoplasty.

 A blepharoplasty will not address dark circles beneath the eyes, fine lines or “crow’s feet” (natural laugh lines that extend outwards from the eyes).
 Dark Circles occur with loss of volume in the lower lid region that occurs with age; when light shines through the skin, the darker Orbicularis Oculi muscle is visible beneath as a dark circle.
 Fine Lines occur with loss of collagen and elastin over time, and “Crow’s Feet” are in fact deeper wrinkles that form naturally with age from continual contraction of the orbicularis oculi muscle.
 These conditions are treated using complimentary non-surgical methods such as injectable fillers, Botox and individualized skin care.
-Please visit our Minimally Invasive Procedures and Medical-Grade Skin Care sections to learn more.
+Please visit our Minimally Invasive Cosmetic Enhancement and Medical-Grade Skin Care sections to learn more.

 Blepharoplasty will also not correct drooping eyebrows or chronically contracting forehead muscles that are actually a result of “brow ptosis” (forehead droop).
 The forehead will be specifically examined at your consultation together with the eye region.
 A Brow Lift may be recommended together with a blepharoplasty, or on occasion in place of eyelid surgery, especially if a blepharoplasty has previously been performed.